 When an artery is blocked, it can cause tissue damage or death in the affected area.
 Because of this, an arterial embolism is a medical emergency.
 It requires immediate treatment to prevent permanent injury.

 A number of things may cause an arterial embolism.
 Damage to the arteries by disease or other health conditions is one major cause.
 High blood pressure may also increase the risk of an embolism.
-It weakens the arterial walls.
-Blood may accumulate in the weakened artery and form clots.
+Having high blood pressure weakens the arterial walls, making it easier for blood to accumulate in the weakened artery and form clots.

 Other common causes of blood clots include: